XenoAmess/SpeedyExsimple/readme.md

 nginx is far faster than my program(of course).

+# notice:
+This program is only tested on Ubuntu 18.04.4 LTS

+I do think newer versions of Ubuntu MIGHT also be capable but I haven't found time to test it out.

+The make script is using apt, so if you are not using ubuntu you shall handle it yourself.

+The make script is using python 3.5 for nuitka, if it cannot run correctly on your machine then You must change it.
+A common way is to use PyPy instead of nuitka.
+It will work, PyPy is faster than python, but nuitka is always faster.

 # how to use:
-Basically this project is for showing off.
+Basically this project is for showing off and benchmark.

 In usual use cases of Exsimple, people want to get a fast way to deploy a nedisk.

-And deploy a nginx middleware sounds crazy, and unacceptable.
+And deploy a nginx middleware sounds crazy, and unacceptable in such situations.

 If you really want to use it anyway: